Ben Siegel

 Right.
 Right.
 Well, then I swore I’d never do that.
 Would you just kind of share with me like at a high level?
 What happens when people recruiters use your use the tool?
 Like are they just receiving introductions?
 Or how does the how does the whole process work?
 Yeah,

 for sure.
 So we help companies engage and retain Gen Z talent from the time they sign their offer, until they’re 100% ramped up in their role as a full time employee.
-So that can be signing their offer as an intern, going through the whole internship program, converting to full time and then re onboarding, their that’s generally when when people are using our platform.
+So that can be signing their offer as an intern, going through the whole internship program, converting to full time and then re onboarding, their that’s generally when people are using our platform.
 And what we do is kind of everything we talked about, right?
 We help build community and we help set expectations and share engaging content so that people are excited and prepared to show up to work.
 And then for our customers tracking all of that, and, and using a lot of analytics to create what we call like a risk score.
 So we can tell the employer, hey, this group of people is at risk of churning because of all these different reasons and data points that we have.
-And that’s where you need to go spend your time to either get in front of it, or backfill those roles, because now you have more time to kind of deal with the situation than than before.
+And that’s where you need to go spend your time to either get in front of it, or backfill those roles, because now you have more time to kind of deal with the situation than before.

 Rob Stevenson 23:53